ross-weir/ergohack-sidechain/docs/sigmachains.md

 For merged mining setting, likely, current node API would be enough just.
 A merge mining client connected to a mining node would use `/mining/candidateWithTxs` API method to include sidechain block data into mainchain transactions ( as shown in [https://github.com/ross-weir/ergohack-sidechain/blob/main/docs/whitepaper/sidechain.pdf](https://github.com/ross-weir/ergohack-sidechain/blob/main/docs/whitepaper/sidechain.pdf), Section 2), along with existing methods to track blocks and transactions (e.g. ones available in `/blocks`).
+Merged mining client logic can be implemented using any technology stack then.

+A dedicated sigmachain can be built in Rust or Scala.
+In case of Rust based sigma-chain reference client implementation, as currently only contractual layer is translated into Rust (sigma-rust framework), networking layer implementation would be needed, it can be adopted from existing Proof-of-Work (and not only) cryptocurrencies implementations done in Rust.
+This could be a good option to start a Sigma-powered blockchain which is similar, in regards with consensus and/or block structure to ones having client implementation in Rust already.

+Another option is Scala.
+Here it is possible, as with Rust, to just use Sigma (Scala implementation) and adopt consensus / block structure from some existing cryptocurrency with client done in Scala.
+But in most cases a dedicated Sigmachain implemented in Scala would derive from Ergo node code likely.